cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.7.4 (2019-02-21) =
+* Fixed an issue where the ancestor categoryId was added to Yandex feeds (only when the Yoast SEO plugin was not installed) even though that ancestor category was not activated.
+This issue has been fixed now.
+* Added a template for Zbosi.cz

 = 4.7.3 (2019-02-20) =
 * WooCommerce 3.5 compatibility message is not showing.
 This should fix that as our plugin is compatible.